magic.lambda.system

 How to use [system.execute]

-If you only want to execute a specific program in your system you can use [system.execute], and pass in the name of the command as a value, and any arguments as children, optionally applying a [structured] argument to signifiy if you want each line of input to be returned as a single node or not.
-Below is an example.
+If you only want to execute a specific program in your system you can use [system.execute], and pass in the name of the command as a value, with any arguments as a single [args] child node.
+You can also optionally specify [working-directory].

 system.execute:ls